Last Updated: Jan. 27, 2021

-The Center for International Students and Scholars (CISS) will work with new and continuing students about your fall plans.
+The Center for International Students and Scholars (CISS) will work with new and continuing students about your plans to return to campus.

 More information for international students can be found on the CISS web page in the section, "Returning to Campus - Answers to Frequently Asked Questions."

-As of May 7, 2020, all incoming and outgoing study abroad programs are suspended for fall 2020.
+All incoming and outgoing study abroad programs are suspended for the 2020-2021 academic year.
 For more information, visit The Office of International Education's page on COVID-19.

 Bentley's Remote and In Control page contains resources to support students during periods of remote learning.
-The information was put together this spring when the entire campus went to remote teaching and learning.
+The information was put together in spring 2020, when the entire campus went to remote teaching and learning.

 These valuable resources and best practices are intended to help students adapt their habits and learning styles to an online format and adjust things such as study skills and communication with your groups to continue to complete assignments and achieve your goals as learners.

-No matter how you plan to take courses at Bentley this fall, this will help you be a better and stronger student.
+No matter how you plan to take courses at Bentley, this will help you be a better and stronger student.

 This Keep Teaching page contains resources to support instructors during a period of remote teaching.
 These are intended to help instructors adapt their course to an online format and adjust assessments and assignments to align with course learning goals.

 Bentley's Information Technology is the central provider of technology infrastructure, services and applications for students, faculty and staff.
-Technology is integral to the teaching, learning and administrative processes that enable academic and student life at Bentley, no matter where you plan to study, teach or work this fall.
+Technology is integral to the teaching, learning and administrative processes that enable academic and student life at Bentley, no matter where you plan to study, teach or work.
 Find additional tips and resources for working remotely on the IT page.